Code-Institute-Submissions/ellenstafford/testing.md

     - Users can navigate to the Projects page to see both web development projects and academic work.

-    - The projects are emphaised visually, with the large, eye-catching image to grab the users attention and encourage them to lear more.
+    - The projects are emphaised visually, with the large, eye-catching image to grab the users attention and encourage them to learn more.

 2. Additionally, I want to see their qualifications, relevant work experience and what skills they have.